AdobeDocs/campaign-standard.en/help/sending/using/testing-messages-using-target.md

 Additionally to [test profiles](../../audiences/using/managing-test-profiles.md), you can test an email message by placing yourself in the position of one of the targeted profiles.
 This allows you to get an exact representation of the message that the profile will receive (custom fields, personalized and dynamic information...).

+Note that this feature is only available for emails, and from the Email Designer only.

 The main steps are as follows:

 1. Configure your message then launch the **Preparation** phase.